overlay-market/OIPs/notes/note-9.md

 Usually, funding payments are credited/debited as PnL to/from a trader's position *without* changing the size of the position -- the number of "contracts" they hold.
 Meaning collateral changes, but OI remains the same.

-For simplicity in the math and the smart contract implementation, we chose to instead also alter traders' position sizes on funding.
+For simplicity in the math and the smart contract implementation, we chose to also alter traders' position sizes on funding.
 This allowed us to effectively treat open interest as our "pooled" quantity for [bookkeeping in market contracts](note-5) -- we no longer would need to loop through all positions and update their associated collateral amounts on funding.

 The downside to our approach is traders will gain or lose exposure over time due to funding.
 In working through the parasitic funding attack, it's clear this is actually a feature and not a bug.
-If we don't change position size on funding given the way we use funding to incentivize OI balance vs traditional price convergence, we become susceptible to parasitic funding attacks.
+If we don't change position size given the way we use funding to incentivize OI balance vs traditional price convergence, we become susceptible to parasitic funding attacks.

 ### OI Approach